 Just as you eased your cat into wearing a harness, you’ll also have to move slowly while acclimating them to exploring nature.
 That means your first trip into the wild should be somewhere very close to home—like your own backyard.

 Carry your cat outside and set them down in a safe area.
 Then, follow their lead.
-“I just wanted Olive to explore and smell,” says Stroh of her first outings with her cat.
-“I didn’t try to make her walk in a certain direction or anything like that.”
 Watch for signs of stress in your cat’s body language, such as tail thumping and dilated pupils, and bring them back inside if they seem overwhelmed.

 On the other hand, if they seem curious and confident, it’s time to hit the trail.

 Not every trail is an ideal match for your cat, so you’ll want to do some research to find the perfect pick.
 Avoid areas that are often crowded, Roper advises.
-Like many cats, she says, “Rio prefers it when we are not around a bunch of people.”
+Many cats prefer not to be around a bunch of people, especially in a new environment.

 Trails that require dogs to be on leash are a safer bet too, Russell adds.
 That way, any dogs your cat encounters will be guided by a human hiker—who can restrain their dog if they try to chase your cat.